kbaseattic/design_docs/data/KBaseFBAModeling.md

 11 appear to be WS specs and one is a spec file for 95 functions.
 Note that many of these specs are duplicated from other repos.
 Since the spec is being stored in two locations there is a probability for the WS specs in this repo to be out of date.
+Note mutiple specs have the same name structure but they are already out of sync with one another.
+Example Biochemistry in fbaModelServices.spec is not consistent with the Biochemistry in Biochem.spec

 The Specs are :

 1. Biochem.spec